janatii/pyspark-mongodb/README.md

 ```bash
 python3 flask_app.py
 ```
-this would run the 3 needed containers(mongodb, spark master, spark worker), create a database and collection on mongodb and populate it with the Excel data, then run jupyter and flask servers.
+this would pull then run the 3 needed containers(mongodb, spark master, spark worker), create a database and collection on mongodb and populate it with the Excel data, then run jupyter and flask servers.